saberamini/WorkingWithHadoop/README.md

 > http://localhost:50070

+Take a look around the site.
+It gives you a lot of information and you will use this as an administrator to troubleshoot issues with your Hadoop setup.

 Now we want to start YARN.
 Remember YARN stands for "Yet Another Resource Locater".
 It is an improved version of MapReduce and it is sometimes called MapReduce 2.0

 > $HADOOP_HOME/sbin/start-yarn.sh

 > $HADOOP_HOME/sbin/mr-jobhistory-daemon.sh start historyserver

+Finally, as a sanity check, we will make sure our java processes are running:

+> jps

+You should see about 5 node processes running
+# Test the HDFS

+Create a txt file in your local home folder.

+> echo "Hello this will be my first distributed and fault-tolerant data set\!" cat >> my_file.txt

+Next we will list the files that are in our HDFS.

+> hdfs dfs -ls /

+This should not return anything because we have just formatted the file system.

+List the hdfs files